 In Abidjan on Saturday (4 June) several government officials attended the official opening of a new 11,000-ton capacity palm-oil storage station.

-In Abidjan on Saturday (4 June) several government officials attended the official opening of a new 11,000-ton capacity palm-oil storage station.
+Background: In Abidjan on Saturday (4 June) several government officials attended the official opening of a new 11,000-ton capacity palm-oil storage station.
 The station is part of the giant Sodepalm-Palmivoire corporation, which operates nine processing palm-oil processing plants throughout the Ivory Coast.
 Before the opening of this new facility, the Ivory Coast had to export much of the palm-oil for processing elsewhere.

 The Ivory Coast is Africa's leading producer of palm-oil, with over 300,000 metric tons of the oil and related products produced each year.
 Over 150,000 acres are under palm cultivation by the Sodepalm-Palmivoire corporation.
 Total investment in the industry exceeds 36.5 million pounds sterling, with much of it coming from the World Bank and the European Common Market.